isaacsa51/lily58-keycat/README.md

   * No RGB or underglow of any kind
   * Left-side as `master`

-# What does this do?
+## What does this do?

-`keymap.c` in a previous commit used the original layout -- utilize that if desired.
-The latest commit in this repository has a customized RAISE layer (specifically the NAV cluster on the right side) -- if this is undesirable, please use an older commit with the original layout or alter the layout yourself in a fork!
+`keymap.c` is the main file where the configuration is programmed within the macros and OLED display -- if this is undesirable, please use an older commit with the original layout or alter the layout yourself in a fork!

 This keymap adds text to the left OLED to show your current estimated WPM, as well as what layer you are on.